cristi-zz/reflector-lite/README.md

 ## TODO

+ - Watch the blockchain for new channel additions and start fetching blobs.
  - Dive deeper into lbry-api and find a way to download blobs without unpacking the whole stream.
 Will save disk space.
  - Check for a stream, (head blob and/or some random blobls) the peer list.
 Useful to see if your always-on machine is seeding and is visible from another location.